-On this web page the writer includes a collection of End Time texts selected from books of the King James Bible that appear after the Gospels, but before the Book of Revelation.
+On this End Time prophecy website page the writer includes a collection of End Time texts selected from books of the King James Bible that appear after the Gospels, but before the Book of Revelation.
 With the possible exception of the things Paul describes Jesus saying at the Last Supper, v.
 24-25 of 1Cor.
-11:23-26, all of these texts appear in the books titled "The Acts of the Apostles" and "The Epistle of Paul the Apostle to the Galatians", books that the writer will refer to simply as "Acts" and "Galatians".
+11:23-26, all of these texts appear in the books titled "The Acts of the Apostles" and "The Epistle of Paul the Apostle to the Galatians", books that the writer will refer to simply as Acts and Galatians.
 The writer also includes one other text, 1Cor.
-15:3-8, that is of interest for present purposes because it describes post-resurrection appearances of Jesus which are not described elsewhere in the Gospels or in Acts.
+15:3-8, that is of interest here because it describes post-resurrection End Times teachings and prophecies of Jesus which are not described elsewhere in the Gospels or in Acts.
 Although the texts included on this page are mostly of secondary End Time interest, they are included because they reiterate and confirm End Times teachings of Jesus that are described more explicitly in earlier appearing books of the KJV Bible.

 1 The former treatise have I made, O Theophilus, of all that Jesus began both to do and teach, 2 Until the day in which he was taken up, after that he through the Holy Ghost had given commandments unto the apostles whom he had chosen: 3 To whom also he shewed himself alive after his passion by many infallible proofs, being seen of them forty days, and speaking of the things pertaining to the kingdom of God: 4 And, being assembled together with them, commanded them that they should not depart from Jerusalem, but wait for the promise of the Father, which, saith he, ye have heard of me.
 5 For John truly baptized with water; but ye shall be baptized with the Holy Ghost not many days hence.
 6 When they therefore were come together, they asked of him, saying, Lord, wilt thou at this time restore again the kingdom to Israel?
 7 And he said unto them, It is not for you to know the times or the seasons, which the Father hath put in his own power.
 8 But ye shall receive power, after that the Holy Ghost is come upon you: and ye shall be witnesses unto me both in Jerusalem, and in all Judaea, and in Samaria, and unto the uttermost part of the earth.
 9 And when he had spoken these things, while they beheld, he was taken up; and a cloud received him out of their sight.